BDX-town/Mangane/docs/architecture/TEST_AND_CI_BASELINE.md

 Required branch checks must use the six stable job names above.
 Repository branch-protection settings are external to the source tree and require direct GitHub verification after the workflow is published.

+Direct GitHub API verification at 2026-07-25T20:53:34-04:00 reported `Branch not protected` for the stacked PR base `phase-0/telemetry-redaction-authority`.
+Therefore the six jobs are green on PR 44 but are not enforced by a branch-protection rule.
+This external repository-setting limitation is recorded in [`config/test-ci-baseline.json`](../../config/test-ci-baseline.json); the source baseline does not claim otherwise.

 ## TypeScript migration debt

 `yarn typecheck` runs the complete production TypeScript graph with JavaScript disabled and pins every inherited diagnostic in [`config/typecheck-baseline.json`](../../config/typecheck-baseline.json).
 The baseline currently contains 101 inherited diagnostics and zero unbaselined diagnostics.
 Any added, removed, moved, or changed diagnostic fails CI until explicitly reconciled.